pushkatel/past-stonks/README.md

 * Social Media integration to share results
 * Greater Accessibility for visually impaired customers (A11Y)
 * Ability to add SMS/Email reminders to invest (very low priority)
+* Any ideas you may have!
+Please reach out!